lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 20.1.
 These Terms and any non-contractual obligations arising out of or in connection with these Terms shall be governed by and construed in accordance with the laws of Singapore.

 20.2.
-Any dispute, controversy, difference or claim arising out of or relating to these Terms, including the existence, validity, interpretation, performance, breach or termination thereof or any dispute regarding non-contractual obligations arising out of or relating to it shall be referred to and finally resolved by arbitration administered by the Singapore International Arbitration Centre ("**SIAC** ") under the SIAC Administered Arbitration Rules in force when the Notice of Arbitration is submitted.
+Any dispute, controversy, difference or claim arising out of or relating to these Terms, including the existence, validity, interpretation, performance, breach or termination thereof or any dispute regarding non-contractual obligations arising out of or relating to it shall be referred to and finally resolved by arbitration administered by the Singapore International Arbitration Centre (“**SIAC** ”) under the SIAC Administered Arbitration Rules in force when the Notice of Arbitration is submitted.
 The seat of arbitration shall be Singapore.
 The number of arbitrators shall be one.
 The arbitration proceedings shall be conducted in English.

 20.3.
 Without prejudice to any other rights or remedies that the Lazada Group may have, you agree that damages alone would not be an adequate remedy for any breach of these Terms by you.
 Accordingly, the Lazada Group shall be entitled to the remedies of injunction, specific performance or other equitable relief for any threatened or actual breach of these Terms.

 **EXHIBIT A**